What is the EU GDPR?

 3. What assurances or enhancements in GDPR do I benefit from using Alibaba Cloud in comparison with Alibaba Cloud’s competitors?

 At Alibaba Cloud, we understand the importance of international data protection standards and will help ensure security interests for countries globally are respected.
-We adopt industry standards and best practices to safeguard personal data and ensure our own privacy practice meet the required laws and regulation.
+We adopt industry standards and best practices to safeguard personal data and ensure our own privacy practice meets the required laws and regulation.
 We are also closely monitoring countries policies to stay on top of all the changes that may impact us and our customers.

 4. What support will Alibaba Cloud offer to its customers to achieve compliance when GDPR comes into effect?

 Along with providing compliant hosting services, Alibaba Cloud offers privacy management guidance.
 Through our partnership with industry leading privacy risk management technology partners, customers can access this guidance to maintain the highest standards of data protection and privacy.
 We also put ourselves in our customers’ shoes, sharing our experience to help our customers.

 5. Is Alibaba Cloud GDPR compliant?

 Alibaba Cloud takes compliance and our customers’ privacy very seriously.
 We are GDPR compliant by the effective date of 25 May 2018.

 6. What concerns should I have regarding GDPR when comparing a Chinese IaaS provider to a European or American one?

 When it comes to GDPR, there is no difference in terms of compliance requirements for IaaS Providers around the world.
 All IaaS providers providing products or services to an EU/EEA clientele are required to comply with GDPR.